I can't play Spotify in my car

 You may need to set your car as a default device or allow media sharing.
 Try looking for those options in the Bluetooth settings of the device you’re playing from.

 If the problem persists, check out the support site for your devices’ manufacturers.

-If your aux or USB cable isn't working, check the manufacturer's guide to ensure you have the correct cable for your device.
-If you do, try a different one in case it's damaged.
+If your aux or USB cable isn't working, make sure it's the correct cable for your device.
+Even if it is, it's worth trying a different one in case it's damaged.

 If you’re connecting via USB cable, make sure your car’s media system is updated to the latest firmware version.